 Leafy greens are not the only thing you eat that could give your stool an odd green color.
 There are also green powder supplements found in juices and smoothies that can make your bowel a shade of green on the inside.

-If you are on a juice cleanse and see green stool, it is probably because of that.
+If you are on a juice cleanse and see a green stool, it is probably because of that.
 Food high in green food coloring can also change the color of your poop green.

 If you have been eating many greens and your stool passed with no problems – no diarrhea, pain, weird consistency, or constipation – then your green bowel movement should be of no worry to you.
 It also does not mean that you should stop eating your nutritious vegetables if you see green stool.